immorrtalz/EVERMEDIA-PROJECT/README.md

 ---

 > [!CAUTION]
 > **You're viewing the dev version of the site.
-This is not a representation of the final version.**
+It does NOT represent a final version.**
 > View the [current release version](https://github.com/immorrtalz/EVERMEDIA-PROJECT/tree/main), but please keep in mind that it's outdated.